plusserver/docs/content/en/cloudhub/step-by-step-guide/order-wizards/private-registry/private-registry.md

 ## Introduction

-Welcome to the private registry order wizard.
-Here it is described which configuration options are available and how a new private registry can be ordered.
+Welcome to the Private Registry order wizard.
+Here it is described which configuration options are available and how a new Private Registry can be ordered.

 In the following we guide you step by step through the ordering process and explain the individual selection options and input fields.

-The private registry is based on Harbor, a cloudnative open source registry for container images.
+The Private Registry is based on Harbor, a cloudnative open source registry for container images.

 ![Private Registry Overview 1](../img/private-registry-overview1.png)
 ![Private Registry Overview 2](../img/private-registry-overview2.png)

 ## Step 1: Instance type

-Only one instance type is currently available:
+In the first step, you can choose an instance type:

-- Basic usage
+#### Basic usage
 - Nodes with a vCPU/vRAM ratio of 1:2

 ![Private Registry Instance type](../img/private-registry-instanz-type.png)